 - failure to adequately identify privileged or work-product information on a privilege log; or

-- providing such information to a government authority in jurisdictions where there is no protection of such information.
+- providing this information to a government authority in jurisdictions where there is no protection of the information.

 How to address and respond

 Dissemination to those outside the scope of the privilege